pallets/flask/esof/docs/assignment2.md

 * **Reference to Requirements**: Provides an extendable core of functionality

-* **Pre-condition**s:
+* **Pre-conditions**: none

 * **Description**:
-	The developer set applications subscriptions like email notifications or temporary subscriptions in interactions between server and application.
+1. The developer set applications subscriptions like email notifications or temporary subscriptions in interactions between server and application

 * **Post-conditions**:

+1. Application and server are able to receive and send subscriptions

 ________________________________________________________________________________________________________________________________________